freechipsproject/chisel-lang-governance/constitution.md

 absent or otherwise misbehaving chair, such a vote can be initiated by any TAC member as a PR against the TAC membership document.

+#### Voting Procedure
+Voting can only proceed if a quorum of 2/3 of all TAC members is established.
+An abstained vote counts towards quorum but not towards determining whether a motion passes or fails.
+Voting rules and procedure is enforced by the TAC Chair.
 ### Administrator
 Consists of one lead and any number of additional administrators who direct a given project and report progress to the TAC